-- (1) The Association consists of ordinary members and any associate members provided for under subrule (2). - (2) The Association may have any class of associate membership approved by resolution at a general meeting, including junior membership, senior membership, honorary membership and life membership. - (3) An individual who has not reached the age of 15 years is only eligible to be an associate member. - (4) A person can only be an ordinary member or belong to one class of associate membership. - (5) An ordinary member has full voting rights and any other rights conferred on members by these rules or approved by resolution at a general meeting or determined by the committee. - (6) Should the spouse of an Ordinary Member apply for membership, that person shall be entitled to the full rights and privileges of an Ordinary Member and shall not be liable for payment of a nomination fee. - (7) Any intending member and spouse making joint application for Ordinary Membership shall be required to pay only one nomination fee and upon acceptance of their nomination by the Club they shall be each entitled to the full rights and privileges of Ordinary Members. - (8) An associate member has the rights referred to in subrule (5) other than full voting rights. - (9) An Honorary Life Member shall be registered by the Secretary, such member not being required to pay any of the Club's fees and being entitled to the full status and rights of an Ordinary Member. - (10) Any Ordinary Member of the Club may be nominated as an Honorary Life Member of the Club by an Ordinary Member, such nomination being accepted or rejected by the Committee. - (11) No Ordinary Member of the Club shall become an Honorary Life Member except on a vote of a three-fourths majority of the member at the meeting of the Club when such nomination is considered. - (12) The total number of Honorary Life Members shall not exceed five per cent of the total number of financial members of the Club. - (13) The number of members of any class is not limited unless otherwise approved by resolution at a general meeting - (14) .
-When membership ceases - (1) A person ceases to be a member when any of the following takes place - (a) for a member who is an individual, the individual dies; - (b) for a member who is a body corporate, the body corporate is wound up; - (c) the person resigns from the Association under rule 10; - (d) the person is expelled from the Association under rule 15; - (e) the person ceases to be a member under rule 12(4). - (2) The secretary must keep a record, for at least one year after a person ceases to be a member, of - (a) the date on which the person ceased to be a member; and - (b) the reason why the person ceased to be a member. - 9.
-Resignation
+- 1) The Association consists of ordinary members and any associate members provided for under sub rule (2). - 2) The Association may have any class of associate membership approved by resolution at a general meeting, including junior membership, senior membership, honorary membership, and life membership. - An individual who has not reached the age of 15 years is only eligible to be an associate member. - 4) A person can only be an ordinary member or belong to one class of associate membership. - 5) An ordinary member has full voting rights and any other rights conferred on members by these rules or approved by resolution at a general meeting or determined by the committee. - 6) An associate member has the rights referred to in sub rule (5) other than full voting rights. - 7) The number of members of any class is not limited unless otherwise approved by resolution at a general meeting. - 8) The spouse or partner of an Ordinary Member shall be entitled to the full rights and privileges of an Ordinary Member and shall not be liable for payment of additional fees. - 9) The spouse or partner of a member who dies shall be entitled to assume the membership at the same class and without payment of a nomination fee. - 10) Any Ordinary Member of the Association may be nominated as an Honorary Life Member of the Association by an Ordinary Member, such nomination being accepted or rejected by the Committee in line with the by-laws.
+The nomination shall also require a three-fourths majority of the member at the meeting of the Association, - 11) An Honorary Life Member shall be registered by the Secretary, such member not being required to pay any of the Association's fees and being entitled to the full status and rights of an Ordinary Member.